Job Charnock: Chief agent in Bengal

 When Beard died on 28 August 1685, Charnock finally assumed the position of agent and chief in the Bay of Bengal.
 By this time a crisis had arisen over restrictions on trade, and in particular the Mughal nawab's imposition of a customs duty of 3½ per cent, which the English refused to pay on the grounds that it was in breach of the original firman which exempted them from customs.
 Relations with the nawab deteriorated into violent conflict.
 When Charnock received word of his promotion, Cossimbazar was under siege, and he could not leave to take up his responsibilities at Hooghly until April 1686.
 On his arrival he continued to resist what he saw as extortion, by force or persuasion, and when these did not serve, by taking the Company's business elsewhere.

 Finding himself again besieged at Hooghly, Charnock put the Company's goods and servants on board his light vessels.
 Pursued by the nawab's troops, on 20 December 1686 he dropped down the river 27 mi to Sutanuti, then "a low swampy village of scattered huts", but a place well chosen for the purpose of defence.
 From Sutanuti he moved on to Hijili in February 1687, where he was again besieged from March to June 1687.
 After negotiating a truce and safe passage, he transferred the factory back to Sutanuti in November 1687.

 It was probably during this interlude at Sutanuti that Charnock suffered a personal loss in the death of his wife Maria.
 They had been together for some twenty-five years.
 They had one son (who would predecease his father), and three surviving daughters who were later baptised in Madras.
 Although Maria was buried like a Christian, and not cremated as a Hindu, Charnock was said to sacrifice a cock over her grave each year on the anniversary of her death, "after the Pagan Manner".
 University librarian Prabodh Biswas writes that the ritual resembles the Sufi worship of the panch peer or "five saints", a custom which Charnock "is said to have adopted".
 He was also said to have built his garden house at Barrackpore so as to be near her grave.

+Even though Charnock had married a native woman, he had a certain animosity towards the natives due to his sufferings at the hands of the native rulers.
+Captain Hamilton had said, "the Governor (Charnock) at the hour of dinner and near his dining room had delinquents (native) punished that he might satiate himself with their cries."